 FASHICON

 Fashicon is a new app that founder Ekaterina Lambert describes as an “Instagram for fashion and fashion only”.
-Users can predictably upload pictures, like, comment and receive immediate advice on a specific look.
+Users can predictably upload pictures, as well as like, comment and receive immediate advice on a specific look.
 The platform also offers a reward system to entice potential users.
 Consumers in emerging markets often have the buying power but not the confidence to choose and style designer goods; no wonder Fashicon already has 30,000 registered users in China, its target market.
 Lambert is planning to add brand partnerships, a credit system for styling services and other features that are in the pipeline.

 www.fashicon.com